-REOUIRED TEXTBOOK AND MATERIALS
+REQUIRED TEXTBOOK AND MATERIALS

-CS 100 course texts and readings.
-These are supplied online in "Course information" on the course home page.
-The module texts are available as illustrated web pages, PDF files (suitable for printing) and EPUB book files (for most e-readers).
-Copies of these files are loaded on the NOST 101 yukoncollege.me page for convenient access.
+NOST 101/CS 100 course texts and readings

+The core materials are supplied online in "Course information" on the course home page.
+The module texts are available as illustrated web pages, PDF files (suitable for printing), EPUB book files (for Kobo and most e-readers and apps) and MOBI book files (for Kindle e-readers and apps).
+These files are loaded on the Yukon College NOST 101 course page for convenient advanced access.

-Recommended: Map of the North Circumpolar Region (National Atlas of Canada Reference Map Series, MCR-001).
-Canadian students should buy this map; UArctic students should try to buy a similar map locally.
-Digital copy available online from the course site and is loaded on the NOST 101 yukoncollege.me page for convenient access.
+Highly recommended: Map of the North Circumpolar Region (National Atlas of Canada Reference Map Series, MCR-001).
+Canadian students are highly encouraged to buy this map and hang it where it's easy to consult; UArctic students should try to buy a similar map locally.
+A digital copy is available online from the course site and is loaded on the Yukon College NOST 101 page for convenient advanced access.